Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 So all SNPs with -log10(P) superior to 8.61 are genome-wide significants. **31 significants SNPs are superior to 8.61**.
 Each SNPs seem to be part of LD blocs by chromosomes.
 I am particularly interested by SNPs in chromosome 1.

 From 31 SNPs, 26 SNPs are inside coding genes and therefore have gene description and functions available from the gff annotation file.
 Bonferroni-significant SNPs from the male-only GEMMA GWAS were clustered into independent loci using a conservative 50 kb physical distance threshold.
 Thirty-one significant SNPs collapsed into 26 putatively independent loci.
-Most loci were represented by a single lead SNP, while five loci contained two highly proximal significant SNPs (<50 kb apart), suggesting local LD or the same underlying association signal.
+Most loci were represented by a single lead SNP, while five loci contained two highly proximal significant SNPs (<50 kb apart), suggesting local LD or the same underlying association signal [SEE TABLE Bonferroni-significant loci identified by male-only GEMMA GWAS].

 ### _4.3 Annotation & Candidate genes_